HECS 2026: The 20% Debt Cut, June Indexation & New Repayments Explained

 Myth: The 20% cut applies to all my future HELP loans too

 It doesn’t.
-The 20% reduction is a one-off applied to the balance at 1 June 2025.
-New HELP loans drawn down after that date follow the standard rules — they accrue indexation each year and are repaid through the marginal system, but they don’t get a 20% cut.
+The 20% reduction is a one-off, applied to the balance at 1 June 2025.
+New HELP loans drawn down after that date follow the standard rules – they accrue indexation each year and get repaid through the marginal system, but they don’t get a 20% cut.

 Myth: Indexation has been abolished

 Also no. Indexation still happens every 1 June.
-What changed (under earlier reforms, not the 2026 update) is the rule that caps it at the lower of CPI or WPI.
-So the worst of the indexation spikes that hit during high-inflation periods don’t fully pass through any more — but indexation itself remains.
+What changed – under earlier reforms, not the 2026 update – is the rule that caps it at the lower of CPI or WPI.
+So the worst of the indexation spikes that hit during high-inflation periods no longer fully pass through.
+But indexation itself is still there.

 Myth: I should pay off my whole balance now

-Sometimes yes, often no. Whether to pay off HELP early depends on the indexation rate vs alternative uses of the money (savings interest, super contributions, mortgage offset, investment returns).
-For high-debt borrowers in a financial position to clear it, paying off has a clear psychological win.
-For most others, the marginal repayment system handles repayment automatically without much pain.
+Sometimes yes, often no. Whether to clear HELP early depends on the indexation rate against other uses of the money – savings interest, super contributions, a mortgage offset, investment returns.
+For high-debt borrowers in a position to clear it, paying off has a clear psychological win.
+For most others, the marginal repayment system handles repayment automatically, without much pain.

 Myth: I’ll get a refund if my repayments exceeded the 20% cut amount